uboslinux/ubos-website/content/mesh/_index.md

 The UBOS Personal Data Mesh is still in active development.

 **To learn more**,
-join the [UBOS Mesh Telegram Group](https://t.me/+qOvJn8uyV4YzMGVh) and ask to get access to the code and tutorials.
+join the [Dazzle DAO Telegram Group](https://t.me/+qOvJn8uyV4YzMGVh) and ask to get access to the UBOS Mesh code and tutorials.
 (You need a Telegram account.)

 What could you build if you had access to all the same data that Facebook has about a user?
 And Google.
 And Amazon.
 And and and.
 All in one place,